 By failing to organize transferred knowledge, companies risk poor adoption and bloating that defeats the intent of the original plan or redesign.

 To avoid this…

 - Take inventory

-- Draft your new navigation
+- Draft your new intranet navigation structure

 The brand is among the most important aspects of a company, evident in everything they do.
 From the website to the letterhead, a reminder of it should be present everywhere.

 The intranet is no exception, as internal branding is crucial to the success of a company.
 Brands create trust.
 A well thought-out internal branding strategy can strengthen this trust and turn employees into brand ambassadors.
 The intranet is a central platform that must capitalize in particular on internal branding.
 This will help orient employees, create emotional loyalty, and augment the external brand.

 So, when your deciding on something as seemingly trivial as choosing logos, color schemes, and names for your intranet, don’t skimp.